 The need for teachers and other staff to grow and develop professionally is self-evident.
 Each member of staff is valued for the contribution that they make and is professionally cherished to help them develop new skills and extend the range and scope of their work.
-This is organised through a detailed Staff Development Plan developed with each teacher by the INSET Co-ordinator.
+This is organised through a detailed Staff Development Plan calendar developed by the Headteacher and Trust.